jliebe-bccrc/cromwell-workflows/clean-pdx/readme.md

 * No changes necessary.

-For fastq-clean-pdx, simply use an input FASTQ file instead of a BAM.

 ---

 ### Expected Running Time

-For a 122GB input BAM file, CleanPDX will take ~47 hours to complete.
+For a 122GB input BAM file, CleanPDX will take ~54 hours to complete.

 ---